The Prime of Miss Jean Brodie

 Education vs. Intrusion Theme Icon

-This is in 1931, during the first of two winters that the girls spend with Miss Brodie, who has already selected her favorites, the girls who would make up the Brodie set, whom she swore to secrecy before telling them about her personal life and professional feud with Miss Mackay.
+This part of the novel is set in 1931, during the first of two winters that the girls spend with Miss Brodie, who has already selected her favorites—the girls who will make up the Brodie set.
+She swears them to secrecy before telling them about her personal life and professional feud with Miss Mackay.

 Authority and Social Groups Theme Icon